 From Meteorology to Mitigation: Understanding Global Warming

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to "jump" to a specific section.
 It is essential that you read the entire document as well as the material covered in the COURSE ORIENTATION.
-Together these serve as our course "contract."
+Together, these serve as our course "contract."

-Sonya Miller is the instructor for METEO 469 during Spring 2019.
+Danny Brouillette is the instructor for METEO 469 during Spring 2023.

-- E-mail: Please use Inbox tab in Canvas
+- E-mail: firstname.lastname@example.org, or use Inbox tab in Canvas

 Below is a summary of the primary learning activities for this course and the associated time frames.
-This course consists of 12 lessons, each approximately 1 week in length.
-The orientation week preceding the official start of the course.
-Please refer to the Canvas Syllabus or Canvas Calendar for specific time frames and due dates.
+This course consists of 12 lessons, each approximately one week in length.
+Note that the "orientation week" precedes the official start of the course.
+Submissions are due by 11:59 PM eastern time on the dates listed below; more details are given in CANVAS.

 |Before the first day of class||Course Orientation||